 As a matter of fact, this Peter Berg-directed political actioner is on its way to becoming the latest box office money-loser featuring Oscar winner Jamie Foxx (Ray, 2004), following Stealth (budget: $135 million/worldwide gross: $79.3 million), Jarhead ($72 million/$97.1 million), Miami Vice ($135 million/$163.8 million), and even the recent awards season fave Dreamgirls ($70–$80 million/$155.4 million).

-Besides Foxx, The Kingdom also features Oscar winner Chris Cooper (Adaptation, 2002), Jennifer Garner, Jason Bateman, Jeremy Piven, Tim McGraw, and Kyle Chandler.
+Besides Foxx, The Kingdom also features Oscar winner Chris Cooper (Adaptation, 2002) as a bomb technician, Jennifer Garner as a forensic examiner, Jason Bateman, Jeremy Piven, Tim McGraw, and Kyle Chandler.

 Update: The Peter Berg-Jamie Foxx actioner The Kingdom ultimately collected a measly $47.5 million domestically and an even measlier $39.5 million internationally.
 Worldwide total: $87 million – making it a major box office dud all around.

 The Kingdom’s top international markets were the United Kingdom/Ireland ($5.8 million), France ($3.9 million), and Australia ($3.5 million).